EBFMorg/EBFM/README.md

 The arguments `--matlab-mesh`, `--elmer-mesh`, and `--netcdf-mesh` allow to provide different kinds of mesh data.
 EBFM supports the following formats:

-For Elmer-based inputs, the argument `--elmer-mesh-crs-epsg` controls the coordinate reference system (CRS) of the input x/y coordinates.
+For Elmer-based inputs, the argument `--elmer-mesh-crs-epsg` is needed to define the coordinate reference system (CRS) of the input x/y coordinates.
 EBFM uses this CRS to convert coordinates to lon/lat (EPSG:4326) internally.
-The default is `3413` to preserve existing behavior.

 * MATLAB Mesh: An example is given in `examples/dem_and_mask.mat`.
 This mesh file provides x-y coordinates and elevation data.
 Please use the argument